On the Complexity of Proving Polyhedral Reductions: Introduction

-We introduced the concept of polyhedral abstraction as a way to solve reachability problems more efficiently.
-We applied this approach to several problems: originally for model-counting, that is to count the number of reachable markings of a net~\cite{berthomieu2018petri,berthomieu_counting_2019}; then to check reachability formulas and to find inductive invariants~\cite{pn2021,fi2022}; and finally to speed-up the computation of concurrent places (places that can be marked simultaneously in a reachable marking)~\cite{spin2021,sttt2022}.
-We implemented our approach in two symbolic model-checkers developed by our team: Tedd, a tool based on Hierarchical Set Decision Diagrams (SDD)~\cite{thierry2009hierarchical}, part of the \Tina toolbox~\cite{tinaToolbox}; and \texttt{SMPT}~\cite{smpt,fm2023}, an SMT-based model-checker focused on reachability problems~\cite{tacas2022}.

-In each case our approach can be summarized as follows.
-We start from an initial net $(N_1, C_1)$ and derive a polyhedral abstraction $(N_1, C_1) \preduc_E (N_2, C_2)$ by applying a set of \emph{abstraction laws} in an iterative and compositional way.
-Finally, we solve a reachability problem about $N_1$ by transforming it into a reachability problem on net $N_2$, which should hopefully be easier to check.
+Our approach can be summarized as follows.
+We start from an initial net $(N_1, C_1)$ and derive a polyhedral equivalence $(N_1, C_1) \preduc_E (N_2, C_2)$ by applying a set of \emph{abstraction laws} in an iterative and compositional way.
+Finally, we solve a reachability problem about $N_1$ by transforming it into a reachability problem about net $N_2$, which should hopefully be easier to check.
 A large number of the laws we implement in our tools derive from structural reduction rules~\cite{berthelot_transformations_1987}, or are based on the elimination of redundant places and transitions, with the goal to obtain a ``reduced'' net $N_2$ that is smaller than $N_1$.

 We also implement several other kinds of abstraction rules---often subtler to use and harder to prove correct---which explains why we want machine checkable proofs of equivalence.
 For instance, some of our rules are based on the identification of Petri nets subclasses in which the set of reachable markings equals the set of potentially reachable ones, a property we call the PR-R equality in~\cite{DBLP:journals/corr/abs-2006-05600,DBLP:journals/corr/abs-2005-04818}.
 We use this kind of rules in the example of the ``SwimmingPool'' model of Fig.~\ref{fig:Swimming_pool}, a classical example of Petri net often used in case studies (see e.g.~\cite{10.1007/3-540-48320-9_14}).